docker-compose.yml -- Copy this file and run: docker compose up -d

 Quick Reference

-All 35 non-AI tools (resize, crop, rotate, convert, compress, watermark, collage, etc.) run on any hardware.
+All 138 non-AI tools (image resize/crop/convert, video trim/merge, audio normalize/convert, PDF merge/split/compress, data format conversion, and more) run on any hardware.
 Most operations complete in under 1 second even on a single core.
 The exception is AVIF encoding, which takes ~27s on 1 core but drops to ~5s on 4 cores.

 deploy: